Falls Creek Sheetz sells Powerball ticket worth $200,000

 More than 30,000 other PA Lottery Powerball tickets won prizes of various amounts in the drawing, including more than 7,700 tickets purchased with Power Play that won prizes multiplied by four.
 Players should check every ticket, every time.

-The Powerball jackpot rolled to an estimated annuity value of $174 million, or $105.2 million cash, for the next drawing, which will be held Wednesday, January 30.
-Visit palottery.com to learn how to play Powerball.
+The Powerball jackpot rolled to an estimated annuity value of $174 million, or $105.2 million cash, for the next drawing, which will be held Wednesday.

 Visit the Winners and Benefits pages at palottery.com to review how much money each county received in Lottery prizes and funding to benefit older Pennsylvanians last fiscal year.